TheJoeSmo/Foundry/README.md

 Installation
 ------------
-To install and use Foundry, there are three options:
+To install and use Foundry, there are four options:

 1. [Download Foundry Executable](https://github.com/TheJoeSmo/Foundry/releases)